rgrams/lovercam/Readme.md

 ## Constructor

 ### M.new(pos, rot, zoom_or_area, scale_mode, fixed_aspect_ratio, inactive)
 Creates a new camera object.
-The module stores the latest active camera in `M.cur_cam`.
-The `scale_mode` must be one of the following strings: "expand view", "fixed area", "fixed width", or "fixed height". `zoom_or_area` can either be a zoom value (a number) or a table or vector with the dimensions of the desired view area.
-If it's not a number, Lovercam will look for "x" and "y" or "w" and "h", or [1] and [2] fields.
+If not `inactive`, the current camera (at M.cur_cam) will be set to this one.

 _PARAMETERS_
 * __pos__ <kbd>table | vector2</kbd> - _optional_ - Initial position of the camera.
 Must have `x` and `y` fields.
 Defaults to (0, 0).